Bran-hoff/landlab/docs/source/getting_started/team_quickstart.md

 3b.
 Branch contributors:

 Step 1.
-Fork Allison's branch
+DO NOT MAKE A NEW FORK OF LANDLAB from your Branch Contributor's Fork.
+Everyone tries to do this and it is not an ideal process.

 Step 2.
+Code to check all the Landlab Branches

+`git branch -a -vv`

+Code to jump onto Allison's Network Sediment branches:

+open git-bash (or your preferred terminal) within your local landlab development fork:  e.g. Christina cloned github.com/landlab to her local desktop and has a github repository called /landlab.

+Check all the amazing Landlab work happening on other branches 'git branch -a -vv'

+The 'team master' is called HEAD.
+Avoid using 'master' as in used in all the other confusing Github tutorials online.

-Code to jump onto Allison's branches: open git-bash (or your preferred terminal) within your local landlab branch check your remotes with $git remote -v (if you don't see a remote with a link to her fork of landlab, you'll need to add one) add allison's fork as: $ git remote add pfeiffer https://github.com/pfeiffea/landlab.git then get her work from this remote with: $git fetch pfeiffer go into whatever your preferred branch of her fork as $git checkout 'branch_name' (ex. $git checkout create_bed_sed_initializer)
+Check your remotes with
+`git remote -v'   (if you don't see a remote with a link to her fork of landlab, you'll need to add one)

+add allison's fork as: $ git remote add pfeiffer https://github.com/pfeiffea/landlab.git then get her work from this remote with: $git fetch pfeiffer go into whatever your preferred branch of her fork as $git checkout 'branch_name' (ex. $git checkout create_bed_sed_initializer)